-Maybe it’s because of Hollywood or maybe it’s just because California loves Halloween more than others, but we live in a pretty mask-friendly state overall.
+Maybe it’s because of Hollywood or maybe it’s just because California loves Halloween more than others, but California’s mask laws are pretty relaxed overall.
 In fact, whereas some states only allow people under 16 to wear masks and others ban their use outside of October, wearing a mask in public is legal in California for just about anyone during any time of year in California.
-But that doesn’t mean you can do whatever you want while wearing a mask.
-Here’s what you should know according to a San Diego criminal lawyer.
+But California mask laws do prohibit you from doing somethings while wearing a mask.

-Only one law in California explicitly mentions wearing a mask and that law bans using a disguise or mask to evade the police or commit a crime.
+There is only one true California anti-mask law.
+This law prohibits using a disguise or mask to evade the police or commit a crime.
 Of course, evading the police is already a crime, but by doing it in a mask or other disguise, you’re committing an additional offense just like you are by wearing a mask to commit any other crime.
-The bottom line is that if you’re using a mask or disguise to hide your identity so you can get away with a crime, that alone is a crime.
+The bottom line is that if you wear a mask in public to hide your identity so you can get away with a crime, that alone is a crime.
 Wearing a mask for these purposes is a misdemeanor punishable by up to six months in jail and $1,000.
 Fortunately, these smaller charges can often be negotiated away in a plea deal if you work with an experienced San Diego defense attorney.

 Finally, it’s also worth adding that wearing a mask while driving could result in a ticket or even reckless driving charges depending on how much the mask obstructed your vision, how it affected your driving and on the officer issuing the ticket.
 A standard medical face mask that only covers your mouth and nose is entirely legal to wear while driving.

-Whether or not you plan to wear a mask or costume this year, remember to have a fun, safe and legal Halloween.
-If you have any questions or happen to be charged with a crime after perhaps celebrating a bit too hard, San Diego criminal attorney Peter M. Liss can help.
+Whether or not you plan to wear a mask in public for Halloween, remember to have a fun, safe and legal holiday.
+If you have any questions or happen to be charged with a crime after perhaps celebrating a bit too hard, Peter M. Liss can help.
 Please call (760) 643-4050 or (858) 486-3024 to schedule a free initial consultation.

 Creative Commons Image by David Locke